tne-lab/continuous-stats/README.md

 * Linux: Use `make` to compile as usual.
 * Mac: Not currently implemented, but should be easy to setup as a standard plugin in XCode.

+## Usage:

+Use the drop-down box to select mean or standard deviation.
+The "time constant" controls how rapidly the sliding statistics decay; it equals how long it takes for the influence of a sample to drop to 1/e of its original value.

+Channels can be included/excluded from processing by selecting/deselecting them in the "Param" section the drawer.

 ## Testing:

 There is a test file in "Test" that allows you to compare the output of the plugin to the expected output (as implemented in MATLAB).
 See its header for more information.